OpenFn/docs/docs/job-writing-guide.md

 <!-- TODO: work out where this goes in the nav bar.
 Top level I think.
 I probably want to merge my structural changes first. -->

-Workflow automation and data integration in Openfn is realised through the creation of Jobs.
+Workflow automation and data integration in OpenFn is realised through the creation of Jobs.

 This guide will walk you through key concepts and best practices for job writing.
-It is suitable for new coders and experienced Javascript programmers.
+It is suitable for new coders and experienced JavaScript programmers.
-In fact, even if you're an experienced Javacript Developer, there a number of key patterns in the OpenFn ecosystem which it is important to learn.
+In fact, even if you're an experienced JavaScript Developer, there a number of key patterns in the OpenFn ecosystem which it is important to learn.

-A Job is a bunch of Javascript code which performs a particular task, like fetching data from Salesforce or converting some JSON data to FHIR standard.
+A Job is a bunch of JavaScript code which performs a particular task, like fetching data from Salesforce or converting some JSON data to FHIR standard.

 Each job uses exactly one Adaptor (often called a "connector") to perform its task.
-The Adaptor provides a collection of helper functions which makes it easy to communicate with a data source.
+The Adaptor provides a collection of helper functions (Operations) which makes it easy to communicate with a data source.

 This guide applies equally to writing Jobs on the app (Lightning) or through the CLI.